_______________

 However, they may still be distinguished from Goniobranchus albonares

-in having proportionately smaller rhinophores that are held in a more
+in having proportionately smaller rhinophores that are usually held in a

 reported

 from Hawaii in Pease, 1860 (as Doris marginata).
 Previously, it was referred to as Chromodoris verrieri.
-Given the color differences from other Indo-Pacific populations of G. verrieri,
+Given the color differences from most G. verrieri

 Photo: PF: 6 mm: off Makena, Maui; Oct.
 12, 1987.